Telemetry: Types of telemeter

 Telemeters are the physical devices used in telemetry.
 It consists of a sensor, a transmission path, and a display, recording, or control device.
 Electronic devices are widely used in telemetry and can be wireless or hard-wired, analog or digital.
 Other technologies are also possible, such as mechanical, hydraulic and optical.

 Telemetering information over wire had its origins in the 19th century.
 One of the first data-transmission circuits was developed in 1845 between the Russian Tsar's Winter Palace and army headquarters.
 In 1874, French engineers built a system of weather and snow-depth sensors on Mont Blanc that transmitted real-time information to Paris.
 In 1901 the American inventor C. Michalke patented the selsyn, a circuit for sending synchronized rotation information over a distance.
 In 1906 a set of seismic stations were built with telemetering to the Pulkovo Observatory in Russia.
 In 1912, Commonwealth Edison developed a system of telemetry to monitor electrical loads on its power grid.
 The Panama Canal (completed 1913–1914) used extensive telemetry systems to monitor locks and water levels.

 Wireless telemetry made early appearances in the radiosonde, developed concurrently in 1930 by Robert Bureau in France and Pavel Molchanov in Russia.
 Molchanov's system modulated temperature and pressure measurements by converting them to wireless Morse code.
 The German V-2 rocket used a system of primitive multiplexed radio signals called "Messina" to report four rocket parameters, but it was so unreliable that Wernher von Braun once claimed it was more useful to watch the rocket through binoculars.

 In the US and the USSR, the Messina system was quickly replaced with better systems; in both cases, based on pulse-position modulation (PPM).

 Early Soviet missile and space telemetry systems which were developed in the late 1940s used either PPM (e.g., the Tral telemetry system developed by OKB-MEI) or pulse-duration modulation (e.g., the RTS-5 system developed by NII-885).
 In the United States, early work employed similar systems, but were later replaced by pulse-code modulation (PCM) (for example, in the Mars probe Mariner 4).
 Later Soviet interplanetary probes used redundant radio systems, transmitting telemetry by PCM on a decimeter band and PPM on a centimeter band.

+Relationship to telematics

+Although the two terms are closely related, telemetry and telematics are used differently depending on the field.

+Telemetry refers to the remote measurement and transmission of data and has been traditionally used in highly specialized areas such as: